usagi-oni/usagi-oni.github.io/docs/scope.md

 ***
 ### Desired Results:

-#### I want to better my skills at making webpages and practice html to see what I can make.
-I know the basics, but maybe I can add more advanced things like different backgrounds and trying different fonts.
+#### I want to make a page that showcases my personality and love for games. it'll be a vault containing a list of games giving the audience a peak of what the game is about with no spoilers.
+That way they will want to see how the story plays out!
 ***
 ### Exclusions:
 * No games that aren't from Playstation or XBOX